Dimensional weight: Commercial use

 Dimensional weight is commonly used for invoicing by air freight forwarders, truck carriers, as well as all commercial airlines worldwide.
 In 2007, DHL, FedEx, United Parcel Service and USPS adopted the dimensional weight system for ground services.

 In May 2007, the United States Postal Service (USPS) adopted dimensional weight, calling it "Shape Based Postage Pricing".
 This rate system is designed to charge more for lightweight items, and also to recover costs involving manual sorting and handling, since many postal machines are built to handle flats.
 This system would charge much more for mailing a parcel than a flat envelope.
 It encourages mailing books and DVDs in flat paperboard or plastic envelopes, rather than padded mailers.

 Such companies use automated systems called dimensioners for calculating both dimensional and actual weight and invoice their customers accordingly.
+Dimensioners include fixed installations (e.g., conveyor or overhead systems) as well as mobile dimensioning applications that use sensors in handheld devices to capture package or pallet dimensions at the point of handling.

 More and more transport and logistics companies including warehouses and retailers are investing in dimensioning equipment for calculating the dimensional weight of their packages in order to keep in line with their carriers and avoid back charges.

 Cube weight is used in less than truckload shipping (LTL) to fill trailers with small heavy objects in them with light weight large objects to increase load factor.
 Generally cube and weight are reference data from the shipment table.